isc-projects/kea/doc/sphinx/arm/admin.rst

 The following table presents the capabilities of available backends.
 Please refer to the specific sections dedicated to each backend to better understand their capabilities and limitations.
-Choosing the right backend may be essential for the success of the deployment.
+Choosing the right backend is essential for the success of the deployment.

 .. table:: List of available backends